influxdata/telegraf/plugins/inputs/network_flow/netflow/README.md

 # SFlow Input Plugin

-The Netflow Input Plugin provides support for acting as an Netflow V9/V10 collector in accordance with the specification from [sflow.org](https://sflow.org/).
+The Netflow Input Plugin provides support for acting as an Netflow V9/V10 collector in accordance with the specification from [IETF](https://tools.ietf.org/html/rfc7011).

-Currently only Flow Samples of Ethernet / IPv4 & IPv4 TCP & UDP headers are turned into metrics - counters and other header samples may come later.

 # Configuration
 The following configuration options are availabe: